BIM31540 - VAT: partial exemption

-The broad principles set out in BIM31525 - BIM31535 should be relatively simple to apply:
+The broad principles set out in BIM31525 to BIM31535 should be relatively simple to apply:

-1. where the turnover is wholly exempted (or because of the specified limit ( BIM31515) the trader is not required to and has not opted to register),
+1. where the turnover is wholly exempted (or because turnover is below the registration threshold) the trader is not required to and has not opted to register),

 or

-1. where the turnover is wholly taxable (whether at the standard or higher rate or at the zero rate).
+1. where the turnover is wholly taxable (whether at the standard or reduced rate or at the zero rate).

 The trader, however, may be a taxable person whose turnover is partly exempt.
 Partial exemption is common particularly in the financial field.